AI Doom-Scrolling: How to Stop Obsessing Over AI News

 2. Remove Frictionless Access

 Doom-scrolling thrives on zero-friction access.
 Add friction.
 Delete social media apps from your phone and use only desktop versions.
 Use browser extensions that block AI news sites outside your scheduled windows.
 Turn off all push notifications from news apps.
 Move your phone charger out of the bedroom.
 Log out of Twitter/X and Reddit so you have to actively log back in each time.
 Every barrier you add gives your prefrontal cortex a chance to catch up with your amygdala and ask: "Do I actually want to do this?"
+As a bonus, reducing your app footprint also addresses AI privacy and surveillance anxiety — fewer apps means less data collection feeding your unease.

 3. Name the Urge